Gail Adeniyi MBACP, MNCPS Acc.

 "Passionate about helping others to help themselves"

-I am an integrative therapist providing short and long term therapy to adults.
+I am an integrative therapist providing short and long term therapy to adults in Leeds & surrounding areas.

 About Me